hariramgit/TEST-classification-in-nlp/README.md

 - Lemmatization

 ## 2. DATA MODELING AND PREDICTING:
-  ### 1.1 Classification using word2vec vectorizer
-  - modeling the data and creating Pipeline

-  ### 1.2 Classification using TFIDF vectorizer
-  - modeling the data and creating Pipeline
+  ### "Creating a powerful test classification model with a Pipeline that combines the best of both worlds - word2vec vectorizer and TFIDF vectorizer.

 ## Models and Algorithms used:
 - LabelEncoder